 IATA Code: GLA.

-Manchester Airport’s two runways and 510,000 square meter world freight terminal make it the premier air cargo hub in Northwest England.
-It’s the fourth-busiest airport in the UK for freight and is located just 12km south of Manchester city center.
+- Its two runways and 510,000 square-meter world freight terminal make it the premier air cargo hub in Northwest England

-Connected Airports in US: Chicago, Philadelphia, Boston, Houston, Los Angeles, New York, Atlanta, Orlando, Newark.
+Connected Airports in the US: Chicago, Philadelphia, Boston, Houston, Los Angeles, New York, Atlanta, Orlando, Newark.

 US to Manchester Cargo-Only Operators: Lufthansa Cargo, United Airlines Cargo, Virgin Atlantic Cargo.